ansible/docsite/personas/ansible-docsite-personas.md

 * **Needs:** Guidance on where and how I can contribute as a non-coder for Ansible projects.
 * **Attitude:** Enthusiastic about Ansible.
 * **Knowledge:** Intermediate or above expertise in one or more parts of Ansible.

-## Other links on the top page

-* A quick link for advanced readers so that they can get a page that lists everything which is similar to the current ecosystem page but not with those big spacy boxes as they take up too much room.